-Let’s be real for a sec and come to terms that we all have times where we are just not using our local food as fast as we should.
+Let’s be real for a sec and come to terms that we all have times where we are just not using our local veggies as fast as we would like to.

 We get busy, things happen, we don’t feel motivated to cook, the list is endless.

-But, the last thing we want to do is waste any of it!
+But, the last thing we want to do is waste any of those local veggies!

 Never fear, I’ve got 8 easy vegetable exit strategies to help make sure you don’t waste any food and hopefully they inspire some creativity too!

 This is a simple way to use up all of the….that’s sitting on your counter/in the crisper drawer/in the back of your fridge!
 All you need to do is google how to freeze...and you find all the info you need.
 It may feel intimidating at first but freezing veggies is actually a lot simpler than you think.
 Plus, you’ll thank yourself later when you can pull that bag of tomatoes, corn, greens, or peppers from the freezer and have a quick meal in front of you!